Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 - On-the-fly residency.
 Barcelona.
 Jack Armitage.
 2022.

 # Presentations
+- _Keynote on Intelligent Instruments_, Thor Magnusson with a keynote at the [AI and Music Symposium](https://eveeno.com/ai-in-music-symposium).
+16 Dec, 2023.
+- _Thinking with Intelligent Instruments_, Thor Magnusson presenting a keynote at the [Orpheus Institute](https://orpheusinstituut.be).
+11 Dec, 2023.
 - _The digital and the analogue_, A conversation between Thor Magnusson, Hans Johannsson and Patrick Gaydecki.
 As part of Johansson's [instrument exhibition](https://www.asmundarsalur.is/omuraldanna). Ásmundarsalur, Reykjavík, Iceland, 10 Oct, 2023.
 - _CHIME Seminar_, Presentations and discussion with Thor Magnusson and Astrid Bin [url](https://www.chime.ac.uk/chime-seminar-sm-astrid-bin-and-thor-magnusson).
 As part of the EPSRC funded CHIME network.
 4 Oct, 2023.
 - "Agentology for Organology: Cyber-, Bio-, & Eco-Semiotic Perspectives on Instrumental Agency" Jack Armitage at *Instruments, Interfaces, Infrastructures: An Interdisciplinary Conference on Musical Media*, May 11 2023, Harvard University Department of Music, Cambridge, MA.